Most Popular Mobile App Development Frameworks For App Developers in 2022

 If you want to use one codebase for your mobile app on Android, iOS, and Windows platforms, use Xamarin.
 Likewise, it is low maintenance.
 It is also easy to link Xamarin to each platform since it has access to the native platform’s APIs.

 Ionic is best known for integrating smoothly with Angular.
 Thus, it has become an indispensable tool for developing progressive web apps.
-Web apps that can behave like mobile apps can be created through Ionic.
+Web apps that can behave like mobile applications can be created through Ionic.
 Moreover, for developers that want to deploy apps quickly, Ionic is a good choice.
 Needless to say, it is a fast mobile app development framework.

 - Default user interfaces